-We’ve partnered with soap maker Amanda Richards of Paper Crane Soaps to use ingredients from our farm, and other farmers in Hawaii, to handcraft soaps.
-Our selection of soaps include farm honey, 100% Kona coffee latté, mamaki mint tea, and hibiscus orange (seasonal).
+We’ve partnered with soap maker Amanda Richards of Paper Crane Soaps using ingredients from our farm, and other farmers in Hawaii, to handcraft soaps.
+Our selection of soaps include farm honey, 100% Kona coffee latté, mamaki mint tea, hibiscus orange (seasonal), and lavender peppermint (seasonal).
 We interviewed Amanda to get to know the woman behind our soaps.

 How did you get into soap making?

 I've been making soap on and off since I was in my early 20's.
 After college, later on, I went back to school to become a licensed esthetician and I used my schooling to help with making soap and skincare products in my new profession.
 When my family relocated to Hawaii I became a full-time soap maker and enjoy growing my own botanicals for use in Paper Crane Soaps.

 Why did you choose the sustainable palm oil as preferred to other brands?